M7 (Cape Town)

 The M7, also named Jakes Gerwel Drive (previously Vanguard Drive; renamed on 18 January 2015), is a limited-access road and metropolitan route in the City of Cape Town, South Africa.
 It connects Acacia Park with Rocklands on the False Bay Coast via the Cape Flats.

 Route

 The M7 begins at an interchange with the N1 highway and the southern terminus of the N7 highway adjacent to Acacia Park and Summer Greens.
 The M7 begins by heading southwards as Jakes Gerwel Drive (formerly Vanguard Drive; renamed on 18 January 2015), forming the western boundary of Goodwood, to meet the R102 (Voortrekker Road).
-The M7 then separates Thornton in the west from the GrandWest Casino in the east before meeting the M16 (Viking Way) and separating the two sides of the Epping Industrial Area.
+The M7 then enters the Southern Suburbs, separating Thornton in the west from the GrandWest Casino in the east before meeting the M16 (Viking Way) and separating the two sides of the Epping Industrial Area.

-It then crosses the N2 highway and proceeds south-south-east for 9 kilometres, through Vanguard, bypassing Manenberg, through Philippi (bypassing its Horticultural Area), to reach Mitchells Plain, where it meets the southern terminus of the R300 freeway (Cape Flats Freeway; Peninsula Expressway).
+It then crosses the N2 highway to enter the Cape Flats and proceeds south-south-east for 9 kilometres, through Vanguard, bypassing Manenberg, through Philippi (bypassing its Horticultural Area), to reach Mitchells Plain, where it meets the southern terminus of the R300 freeway (Cape Flats Freeway; Peninsula Expressway).